net-lisias-ksph/KIS/Settings.cfg.md

 - `closeSndPath`: Close sound path of the inventory

 ###### `EvaPickup`
+This is the default behaviour of every kerbal for pickup.
+Take note that some parameters can be changed by a tool.
 - `grabKey`: Shortcut key to grab
+- `attachKey`: Shortcut key to attach
-- `canDetach`: Ability to grab attached part
+- `allowPartAttach`: Allow part to be attached on another part (
+- `allowStaticAttach`: Allow part to be attached on static
+- `allowSnapAttach`: Allow part attach with snap
 - `maxDistance`: Maximum grab and move distance
-- `maxMass`: Maximum mass of a Kerbal can lift
+- `grabMaxMass`: Maximum mass of a Kerbal can grab
 - `dropSndPath`: Drop sound path
 - `attachSndPath`: Attach sound path
+- `attachPartSndPath`: Part ttach sound path
+- `detachPartSndPath`: Part detach sound path
+- `attachStaticSndPath`: Static attach sound path
+- `detachStaticSndPath`: Static detach sound path
 - `draggedIconResolution`: Icon resolution of the part dragged

 ###### `StackableModule`